What Is All Mountain Snowboarding? Find Out Right Now!

 Results for us mere mortals are likely to vary.

-Imagine trying to learn switch riding (going backwards) on the surfer.
+Just imagine trying to learn switch riding (going backwards) on the surfer.
+Most riders would be better off on something more well rounded…

 What Are The Main Types of Snowboard?